WeaverStever/Redirect-domain-to-www.domain/Readme.md

 <p>If you followed the Quickstart, you should have a website working at http://[YOUR_PROJECT_ID].appspot.com.
 Download or clone this GIT.</p>

-<p>You will need your Gcloud  [YOUR_PROJECT_ID] (not the entire URL), add the ID to the gae_deploy.sh file in the python27 directory.</p>
+<p>You will need your Gcloud  [YOUR_PROJECT_ID] (not the entire URL), add the ID to the <b>gae_deploy.sh</b> file in the python27 directory.</p>

-<p>In the python27/code directory, edit main.py file and modify https://www.example.com/ to your desired URL.
+<p>In the python27/code directory, edit <b>main.py</b> file and modify https://www.example.com/ to your desired URL.
 Here is the documentation for the web.py redirect.  http://webpy.org/cookbook/redirect%2Bseeother</p>

+<p>You should replace the <b>favicon.ico</b> file with your favicon, I provided a favicon because Gcloud raises an exception if it does not find one.</p>

 <p>You should now be able to open a terminal in the python27 directory and run the gae_deploy.sh file (sh gae_deploy.sh).
 You might have to make the file executable.
 If it is working, it should start the Gcloud upload process.
 On completion, your appspot url should be redirecting to your www subdomain.</p>

  <p>Navigate to https://console.cloud.google.com/appengine and select "Settings" in the left menu.
 Select the tab, "Custom domains".
-Follow the instrucions on how to map your domain to your App Engine host.</p>
+Follow the instrucions on how to map your root domain to your App Engine host.</p>